Male Reproductive Endocrinology

 View Patient Education

-Male sexual development and hormonal function depend on a complex feedback circuit involving the hypothalamus-pituitary-testes modulated by the central nervous system.
-Male sexual dysfunction can be secondary to hypogonadism, neurovascular or other disorders, or medication or recreational drug use.
+Male sexual development and hormonal function depend on a complex feedback circuit involving the hypothalamus-pituitary-gonadal (HPG) axis, which is modulated by the central nervous system.
+Male sexual dysfunction can be secondary to hypogonadism; trauma; neurovascular, genetic, or other conditions; or medication or recreational drug use.

 Physiology

-The hypothalamus produces gonadotropin-releasing hormone (GnRH), which is released in a pulsatile fashion every 60 to 120 minutes.
+In sexually mature males, the hypothalamus produces gonadotropin-releasing hormone (GnRH), which is released in a pulsatile fashion every 60 to 120 minutes.
 Its target organ, the anterior pituitary gland, responds to each pulse of GnRH by producing a corresponding pulse of luteinizing hormone (LH) and, to a lesser degree, follicle-stimulating hormone (FSH).
 If the GnRH pulses do not occur with the proper amplitude, frequency, and diurnal variation, hypogonadism may result (idiopathic hypogonadotropic hypogonadism).
-Continuous (as opposed to pulsatile) stimulation by GnRH agonists (eg, as a treatment for advanced prostate cancer) actually suppresses pituitary release of LH and FSH and thus testosterone production.
+Continuous (as opposed to pulsatile) stimulation by GnRH agonists (eg, as a treatment for advanced prostate cancer) actually suppresses pituitary release of LH and FSH, also resulting in hypogonadotropic hypogonadism.

 The Leydig cells of the testes respond to LH by producing between 5 and 10 mg of testosterone daily.
-Testosterone levels are highest in early morning and lowest during the evening hours; however, in older men, this diurnal pattern may be blunted.
+Testosterone levels are highest in the early morning and lowest during the evening hours; however, in older males, this diurnal pattern may be blunted.

 Testosterone is synthesized from cholesterol through several intermediate compounds, including dehydroepiandrosterone (DHEA) and androstenedione.
-Circulating testosteronetestosterone is bioavailable as free testosterone.
-This bioactive component of total testosterone is responsible for male characteristics, libido, bone and muscle mass.
+Circulating testosterone is mostly protein bound, approximately 40% avidly bound to sex hormone–binding globulin (SHBG) and 58% loosely bound to albumin.
+The remaining 2% of circulating testosterone exists as free testosterone.
+Both free testosterone and the testosterone that is loosely bound to albumin are together referred to as bioavailable testosterone, because these forms can be used by the body.
+This bioactive component of total testosterone is responsible for male characteristics, libido, bone density, and muscle mass.

 Testosterone and DHT have metabolic and other effects, including